raiguard/kak-one/README.md

 - Variables are white instead of red
 - Operators are red instead of white
 - Comments are more visible
-- Semantic parameters are a unique orange color instead of being underlined
+- Semantic parameters are a unique orange color instead of being italicized

 ## Feature screenshots